marcndo/-Customer-Support-Intelligence-System/README.md

 ## About

-I am targeting a Machine Learning Engineer role at the junior to mid level, focused on applied ML systems that operate on real, imperfect data.
+I am targeting a Machine Learning Engineer role, focused on applied ML systems that operate on real, imperfect data.

 My work reflects the following principles:

-Start from operational problems, not algorithms
+* Start from operational problems, not algorithms

-Prefer simple, inspectable baselines before complexity
+* Prefer simple, inspectable baselines before complexity

-Separate analysis, production code, and documentation clearly
+* Separate analysis, production code, and documentation clearly

-Document assumptions, risks, and limitations explicitly
+* Document assumptions, risks, and limitations explicitly

 The goal is not to showcase advanced theory, but to demonstrate sound engineering judgment and structured thinking.